Rayoll/homepage/_pages/about.md

 # 🔥 News
-- *2021.11*：🎉🎉I won the first prize in "2021 undergraduate mathematical contest in modeling"
+- *2021.11* 🎉🎉I won the first prize in "2021 undergraduate mathematical contest in modeling"
-- *2022.02*：🎉🎉Our team won the special prize in "Surveying and Mapping Sci-tech Paper Competition"
+- *2021.07* 🎉🎉Our team won the special prize in "Surveying and Mapping Sci-tech Paper Competition"

 # 📝 Publications